DHI/modelskill/README.md

 # fmskill: Compare MIKE FM results with observations.
 [fmskill](https://github.com/DHI/fmskill) is a python package for scoring [MIKE FM](https://www.mikepoweredbydhi.com/products/mike-21-3) models.

 Read more about the [vision and scope](https://dhi.github.io/fmskill/vision.html).
-Contribute with new ideas in the [discussion](https://github.com/DHI/fmskill/discussions) or report [issues](https://github.com/DHI/fmskill/issues).
+Contribute with new ideas in the [discussion](https://github.com/DHI/fmskill/discussions),[report an issue](https://github.com/DHI/fmskill/issues) or browse the [API documentation](https://dhi.github.io/fmskill/api.html).

 ## Use cases